MaoZiming/papers/7-datacenter/71-virtualization.md

 * Type 2 hypervisor
   * A type 2 hypervisor, or hosted hypervisor, interacts with the underlying host machine hardware through the host machine’s operating system.
 You install it on the machine, where it runs as an application.
   * The type 2 hypervisor negotiates with the operating system to obtain underlying system resources.
 However, the host operating system prioritizes its own functions and applications over the virtual workloads.

+## VMWare ESX's Full Virtualization
+* This approach uses hardware-assisted virtualization (like VT-x or AMD-V) or binary translation if hardware support isn't available.
+* Performance: While modern hardware has reduced the performance gap, full virtualization initially had overhead due to the need for emulation or translation of certain instructions.
+However, with hardware support, it's now very efficient.

+## How does Paravirtualization reduce latency.

+### 1. **Reduced Overhead of Virtualization:**
+   - **Direct Calls:** In traditional virtualization, guest OS operations often go through a trap to the hypervisor, which then emulates the hardware.
+Paravirtualization allows the guest OS to make direct calls to the hypervisor for certain operations, bypassing the need for emulation.
+This direct communication reduces the overhead associated with context switches and hardware emulation.

+### 2. **Optimized System Calls:**
+   - **Modified Guest OS:** Paravirtualization involves modifying the guest OS to be aware of the hypervisor.
+This means system calls that would normally require complex hardware emulation can be replaced with more efficient hypercalls.
+These hypercalls are specifically designed for the virtualized environment, reducing the number of steps and thus the latency.

+### 3. **Efficient I/O Handling:**
+   - **Paravirtualized Drivers:** Traditional virtualized environments use emulated hardware, which can be slow.
+Paravirtualized drivers are designed to work directly with the hypervisor's I/O model, allowing for more efficient data transfer.
+For instance, network and disk I/O can be significantly faster because they use optimized paths rather than emulating physical devices.

+### 4. **Reduced Context Switches:**
+   - **Less Trapping:** In a paravirtualized environment, the guest OS knows it's running on a hypervisor, so it can avoid unnecessary traps to the hypervisor for operations that can be handled more efficiently.
+This reduces the number of context switches, which are inherently latency-inducing.

+## Trap in full virtualization vs. Hypercall in paravirtualization

+## Hypercalls in Paravirtualization

+**Definition:**
+- A hypercall is a direct call from a guest operating system (OS) to the hypervisor in a paravirtualized environment.

+**Advantages:**
+- **Reduced Latency:** Since there's no need for the guest OS to emulate hardware, operations are faster.
+- **Efficiency:** Fewer layers of abstraction mean less overhead.

+**Example:**
+- In Xen paravirtualization, the guest OS might use hypercalls for memory management or I/O operations, directly interacting with Xen's hypervisor.

+## Traps into the Hypervisor in Full Virtualization

+**Definition:**
+- A trap into the hypervisor occurs when the guest OS, unaware of being virtualized, attempts to perform an operation that requires privileged access or hardware interaction, triggering a trap to the hypervisor.

+**Mechanism:**
+- **Emulation:** The hypervisor intercepts these operations, emulates the hardware behavior, and then returns control to the guest OS.
+- **Context Switch:** Each trap involves a context switch from the guest to the hypervisor and back, which incurs overhead.

+**Advantages:**
+- **Compatibility:** No modification to the guest OS is required, allowing any OS to run without changes.
+- **Isolation:** Provides a high level of isolation as the guest OS believes it's running on real hardware.

+**Disadvantages:**
+- **Increased Latency:** The emulation process adds significant overhead due to the need for context switches and hardware emulation.
+- **Performance Impact:** Full virtualization can be less efficient due to these extra steps.

+**Example:**
+- In VMware or KVM, when a guest OS tries to access hardware directly (like changing a page table), it triggers a trap, and the hypervisor handles the request by emulating the hardware response.

+## Summary Comparison

+- **Hypercalls (Paravirtualization):**
+  - **Speed:** Faster due to direct calls.
+  - **Guest OS:** Requires modification to be hypervisor-aware.
+  - **Use Case:** Best for environments where guest OS can be modified for performance.

+- **Traps (Full Virtualization):**
+  - **Speed:** Slower due to emulation and context switching.
+  - **Guest OS:** No modification needed, any OS can run.
+  - **Use Case:** Ideal for running unmodified guest OS or when compatibility is paramount over performance.

+## TLB Virtualization

+Virtualizing the Translation Lookaside Buffer (TLB) is crucial for maintaining efficient memory management in virtualized environments.
+Below is an explanation of how TLB virtualization is handled in various contexts:

+## 1. Shadow Page Tables
+- **Concept:** Hypervisors use **shadow page tables** to manage TLB entries in early virtualization techniques.
+- **Mechanism:**
+  - The hypervisor maintains page tables that map guest virtual addresses (GVAs) directly to host physical addresses (HPAs).
+  - When the guest OS modifies its page tables (GVA to GPA), the hypervisor intercepts and updates the shadow page tables.
+  - The TLB caches these shadow page table entries to allow direct translation from GVA to HPA.
+- **Performance Impact:**
+  - This approach can be slow because every guest page table update must be intercepted by the hypervisor.

+## 2. Hardware-Assisted TLB Virtualization (Nested/Extended Page Tables)
+- Modern CPUs provide hardware-assisted memory virtualization:
+  - **Nested Page Tables (NPT)** in AMD processors.
+  - **Extended Page Tables (EPT)** in Intel processors.
+- **Two-Level Translation:**
+  1. Guest OS handles GVA → GPA translation.
+  2. Hypervisor handles GPA → HPA translation.
+- **TLB Management:**
+  - The TLB can cache two-level translations (GVA → HPA) directly.
+  - The hardware manages both page table levels, reducing the need for hypervisor intervention.
+- **TLB Flushes:** Hardware-assisted virtualization minimizes full TLB flushes by using tagged TLBs (discussed below).

+## 3. Tagged TLB (Process-Context Identifiers - PCIDs)
+- **Concept:** Tagged TLBs associate entries with unique identifiers (e.g., process IDs or VM IDs).
+- **Usage in Virtualization:**
+  - Allows storing TLB entries from multiple address spaces simultaneously.
+  - Reduces the need for full TLB flushes during context switches, improving performance.

+## 4. TLB Shootdowns in Virtualization
+- **TLB Shootdowns:** When page tables are modified, corresponding TLB entries need to be invalidated.
+- **Handling in Hypervisors:** The hypervisor may intercept TLB shootdown requests from the guest OS and coordinate with hardware to invalidate the correct TLB entries across all cores and threads.

+## 5. Emulation and Paravirtualization
+- **Emulated TLB Management:**
+  - Hypervisors may need to emulate TLB operations for privileged instructions related to memory management.
+  - This can be slower but is necessary in fully virtualized environments.
+- **Paravirtualized TLB Management:**
+  - In paravirtualized environments (e.g., Xen's PV mode), the guest OS interacts directly with the hypervisor for TLB management.
+  - The guest OS explicitly notifies the hypervisor when TLB entries need to be flushed or modified, improving efficiency.